 - Center the grommet within the corner accent.

 - Then, following the manufacturer’s instructions or our own great tutorial (How To Insert Metal Grommets), insert the grommet.

-NOTE: After cutting each hole, you can add a drop of seam sealant, such as Fray Check to prevent raveling.
+NOTE: After cutting each hole, you can add a drop of seam sealant to prevent raveling.
 Then finish the grommet installation.